clearlinux/telemetrics-backend/README.md

 The current views are:

-* Records view - a paginated list of all records in the `telemdb` database that have been accepted by the `collector`.
+* Records view - a paginated list of all records in the `telemetry` database that have been accepted by the `collector`.
 The records are presented in tabular format and the columns map to select fields from the `records` database table.
   At the top of the view, an HTML form can be used for "advanced searches",